kristopherjohnson/cxxforth/cxxforth.cpp.md

         ": ?dup       dup 0<> if dup then ;",

         ": abs        dup 0 < if negate then ;",

+        ": max        2dup < if nip else drop then ;",
+        ": min        2dup < if drop else nip then ;",

         ": space      bl emit ;",
         ": spaces     begin  dup 0> while  space 1-  repeat  drop ;",